If you’re looking to sleep better with less effort, here are 3 important mindset techniques to reclaim your sleep.

 But so often, we sabotage ourselves.
 We become frustrated with our inability to sleep, with our low energy.
 We try to improve our sleep but either can’t find the time or discipline to follow good sleep hygiene practices.
 Or maybe we have great self-control; we do “all the things” we’re supposed to, but despite our hard work, they’re still not working.

-As a sleep wellness coach, I talk to a lot of people about their sleep, and here’s what I see: until people make some important mindset shifts about their sleep and energy, they continue to work hard and struggle.
+As a sleep and well-being coach, I talk to a lot of people about their sleep, and here’s what I see: until people make some important mindset shifts about their sleep and energy, they continue to work hard and struggle.

 If you’re looking to sleep better with less effort, here are 3 important mindset shifts you’ll need to make.